March Family Newsletter

 • We are continuing to make strides on the southside.

 Banana Splits SEL Program.
-We started a program that addresses the students in our school that are in single parent households.
+We started a program last school year that addresses the students in our school that are in single parent households.
 We recognize that social emotional health and mental health get in the way of academics, and we want to support our students with this.
 This program is for students in Grade 2 and Grade 4.

 Uniforms.
 We are a uniform school.
 Please ensure that your child wears uniforms Mondays through Thursdays.
 Beginning in January, there was a major focus on students wearing their uniform.
 Please reach out to Ms. Tomblin, our Parent Coordinator, to get uniforms if you are in need.
 Please know that failure to wear uniform is a violation in the NYC Discipline Code Book.
 More information is found below.